-Thank you for your interest in the post of headteacher at St Mary's Menston Catholic Voluntary Academy, which is one of the 11 schools which make up The Bishop Wheeler Catholic Academy Trust.
+Thank you for your interest in the post of Headteacher at St Joseph's, which is one of the 13 schools which make up The Bishop Wheeler Catholic Academy Trust.

-Formed in 2013 The Trust currently includes schools in the Catholic Diocese of Leeds and the local authority areas of Leeds, Bradford and North Yorkshire:
+Formed in 2013, The Trust currently includes schools in the Catholic Diocese of Leeds and the local authority areas of Leeds, Bradford and North Yorkshire:

-- St Mary's Catholic Voluntary Academy, Menston
+- St Mary's Catholic Secondary Academy, Menston

 - St Joseph's Catholic Primary, Otley

 - Ss.
 Peter and Paul Catholic Primary, Yeadon

 - Sacred Heart Catholic Primary, Ilkley

 - St Mary's Catholic Primary, Horsforth

 - St Joseph's Catholic Primary, Pudsey

 - St Mary's Catholic Primary, Knaresborough

 - St Joseph's Catholic Primary, Harrogate

-- Holy Name Catholic Primary, Cookridge
+- · Holy Name Catholic Primary, Cookridge

 - St Stephen's Catholic Primary and Nursery, Skipton

 - St Robert's Catholic Primary School, Harrogate

-We are delighted that our Trust will grow further in the coming months to include St John Fisher Catholic High School, Harrogate and St Joseph's Catholic Primary School, Tadcaster.
-This will see the Trust increase in size from 3,200 pupils to more than 5,000.
-The plan is for the Trust to comprise 18 schools (2 secondary and 16 primary) by the end of 2022.
+- St John Fisher Catholic High School, Harrogate

+- St Joseph's Catholic Primary School, Tadcaster

+We are delighted that there are currently three further primary schools, who are on the journey to becoming part of the Trust, with the overall plan that the Trust will eventually comprise of 18 schools, being responsible for the education of more than 5000 pupils.
 The organisational architecture is in place to support this expansion and BWCAT has been invited by the DfE to support and mentor other trusts.
 Our schools are highly rated and high-achieving and our mission remains to work together as a family of schools to offer the highest quality Catholic education for all our pupils providing spiritual, moral, intellectual and personal development for the well-being of all.

-As a Trust, we have made significant progress in recent years, developing school improvement processes, staff development opportunities and a range of central services to support our schools.
+We have made significant progress in recent years, developing school improvement processes, staff development opportunities and a range of central services to support our schools.
 We are therefore a group of schools working in a strategic, structured and collaborative manner, in order to improve the quality of Catholic education for all of our pupils.